Fun With Very Large Numbers: Some Examples With Primes in Arithmetic Progression

 We now use Equation \eqref{E:NinPrimesInAP} estimate $N$, the number of primes $\equiv 1 \, (\text{mod }3)$ that are $ \leq x$.
 We get

-So, for this example, where the $a_k$ in equation \eqref{E:eqn1} are the reciprocals of the primes $\equiv 1 \, (\text{mod }3)$, equation \eqref{E:eqn1} holds for $N \leq N_0 \simeq 10^{254255}$ and fails for larger $N$.
+So, for this example, where the $a_k$ in Equation \eqref{E:eqn1} are the reciprocals of the primes $\equiv 1 \, (\text{mod }3)$, Equation \eqref{E:eqn1} holds for $N \leq N_0 \approx 10^{254255}$ and fails for larger $N$.

-This number is so much larger than the value we obtained in Section \ref{S:ExampleWithPrimes}, primarily because of the factor of $\phi(q) = 2$ in equation \eqref{E:expExpPhiQ}.
-We were also helped by the fact that $M(3, 1)$ is negative.
-We should also emphasize that we make no rigorous claim about this value of $N$ because we ignored the $O(...)$ term in equation \eqref{E:sumOverPrimesInAP}.
+This number is so much larger than the value we obtained in Section \ref{S:ExampleWithPrimes}, mainly because of the factor of $\phi(q) = 2$ in Equation \eqref{E:expExpPhiQ}.
+It is also larger because $M(3, 1)$ is negative.
+We should also emphasize that we make no rigorous claim about this value of $N$ because we ignored the $O(...)$ term in Equation \eqref{E:sumOverPrimesInAP}.

 $10^{254255}$ is large, but we can do better!
-We'll simply choose an arithmetic progression with a value of $q$ that has a larger $\phi(q)$.
-For our next examples, we'll look at the four residue classes $(\text{mod }10)$, that is, the primes in the four arithmetic progressions $10n+1$, $10n+3$, $10n+7$, and $10n+9$.
+All we have to do is to choose an arithmetic progression whose $q$ has a larger $\phi(q)$.
+For our next examples, we'll look at the four residue classes $\Mod{10}$, that is, the primes in the four arithmetic progressions $10n+1$, $10n+3$, $10n+7$, and $10n+9$.

 \textbf{Example B}.
 Consider the primes in the arithmetic progression $10n + 1$.
 Our sequence $a_k$ will be the reciprocals of these primes: $a_0 = 1/11$, $a_1 = 1/31$, $a_2 = 1/41$, and so on.
 Here, $q = 10$ and $a = 1$.
-Also, $\phi(q) = 4$; observe what a drastic effect this will have on the calculations below, compared to Example A. Again, we will use the value of $M(10, 1)$ from \cite{LZ3}, rounded to 16 decimals: $M(10, 1) \simeq -0.2088344774302376$.
+Also, $\phi(q) = 4$; observe what a drastic effect this will have on the calculations below, compared to Example A. Again, we will use the value of $M(10, 1)$ from \cite{LZ3}, rounded to 16 decimals: $M(10, 1) \approx -0.2088344774302376$.

 so